jinwyp/Sora-2-Invite-Code-Generator/README.md

 5. Click the green **Run workflow** button to start

 The workflow will:
+- Checkout the repository (including `.env` file)
 - Install dependencies
-- Run the invite code generator
+- Run the invite code generator using the `.env` configuration
 - Automatically commit and push any new success codes and tried codes back to the repository

 ## Output files